Voluntary Stopping Eating and Drinking (VSED)

 Advocacy and Public Policy

-End of Life Washington is pursuing legislation in 2021 to support end-of-life options for all Washingtonians, including establishing a person’s right to decline oral food and water during the final stages of dementia, by advance directive, the same way other terminally ill people can decline life-sustaining medical treatments.
+End of Life Washington plans to pursue legislation in the coming year to support end-of-life options for all Washingtonians, including establishing a person’s right to decline oral food and water during the final stages of dementia, by advance directive, the same way other terminally ill people can decline life-sustaining medical treatments.

 Sign-up for our e-news to receive action alerts about this legislation and learn more.